For Life (TV series)

 For Life is an American legal drama television series created by Hank Steinberg that premiered on ABC on February 11, 2020.
-The series is inspired by the true story of Isaac Wright Jr., who was imprisoned for a crime that he did not commit.
-While incarcerated, Wright became an attorney and helped overturn the wrongful convictions of twenty of his fellow inmates, before finally proving his own innocence.
+The series is inspired by the true story of Isaac Wright Jr., who was imprisoned for a crime that he did not commit; he obtained a law degree after he was exonerated (unlike in the series).
+While incarcerated, he helped overturn the wrongful convictions of twenty of his fellow inmates, before finally proving his own innocence.
 In June 2020, the series was renewed for a second season which premiered on November 18, 2020.
 In May 2021, the series was canceled after two seasons.

 Premise

 The series focuses on Aaron Wallace, who has been sentenced to life in prison for a crime he did not commit.
 While incarcerated, Wallace becomes a lawyer and works as a defense attorney for others while striving to get his own sentence overturned.
 The series is loosely based on the life of Isaac Wright Jr.